Non-linear Eulerian Hydrodynamics of Dark Energy: Riemann problem and Finite Volume Schemes: Conclusions

-To achieve this goal, in this work we presented a reformulation of the Euler equations in a quasi-conservative form of hyperbolic partial differential equations.
-We then discussed finite volume methods to solve the advection part of the equations in the non-relativistic limit with small non-vanishing speed of sound.
-In particular, we introduced conservative schemes based on the solution of the Riemann problem for the dark fluid system.
-We studied the wave structure of the Riemann problem and developed exact and approximate solvers.
-In combination with higher-order reconstruction methods applied to Godunov-type schemes we presented the results of standard numerical tests.
-In a follow-up work we will present the full cosmological simulation code, where we will deal with the numerical solution of the cosmological source terms and test the numerical solution in 3D.
+In this work we have presented a reformulation of the Euler equations describing a dark energy fluid in a quasi-conservative form of hyperbolic partial differential equations with source terms.
+We have derived the exact solution of the Riemann Problem associated with the advection part of these equations in the non-relativistic limit with a small non-vanishing speed of sound.
+Physically, this corresponds to finding the wave structure of dark fluid perturbations propagating in a non-expanding background in the absence of gravitational interactions.